-(Appleton City, Davis, and St. Mary's athletes must complete)
+(Appleton City and St. Mary's athletes must complete)

 - 1. Athletes will maintain MSHSAA requirements. - 2.
 Be a credible school citizen in school and community. - 3.
 Have earned credits in 7 subjects the preceding semester. - 4.
 Have entered school within the first 11 days of the current semester. - 5.
-Must not have received an award other than that given by his/her school for his/her services as an athlete in the sport in which he/she is competing. - 6.
-A student shall not have reached the age of 19 prior to July 1 preceding the opening of school. - 7.
+Must not have received an award other than that given by his/her school for his/her services as an athlete in the sport in which he/she is competing. - A student shall not have reached the age of 19 prior to July 1 preceding the opening of school. - 7.
 Must not have competed under an assumed name. - 8.
 Must not have graduated from a four-year high school or its equivalent. - 9.
 Must not have competed at any time as a member of a junior college or a senior college team. - 10.
 Must not have competed on an outside team after his/her high school season starts. - 11.
 Must not commit an act that might be interpreted as unsportsmanlike. - 12.
-Athletes receiving F's on any grading period, including midterms, will be ineligible unless the grade is raised at the next grading period or every two weeks. - 13.
-Athletes absent from school on Fridays must have a doctor's excuse to play in games the day of the absence. - 14.
-Students and parents must sign the "Student Drug-Testing Consent Form", fill out the "Extra-Curricular Emergency Contacts" form, and complete the "MSHSAA concussion" form, to participate in extra-curricular activities at the Montrose R-XIV School District - 15.
+Any student with an F will be required to attend mandatory tutoring before the next grade check, the student will be eligible to participate in any extra-curricular or co-curricular activity until the next grade period check (this is a one week grace period).
+If a student does not attend the mandatory tutoring sessions they will be considered ineligible to participate in any extra-curricular or co-curricular activity until the next grade period check.
+Athletes receiving F's on any grading period check will be considered ineligible unless the grade is raised at the next grading check period, while attending all tutoring sessions for the class which the student is receiving the F. Refer to Academic Standards Policy - 13.
+Athletes absent from school for any portion of the school day (late or appointment) must have a doctor's note to play in games or attend practice the day of the absence.
+This rule also applies to showing up late and the Friday before a Saturday activity. - 14.
+Athletes who show up late or miss the day after an activity will be ineligible to participate in their next scheduled activity. - 15.
+Students and parents must sign the "Student Drug-Testing Consent Form", fill out the "Extra-Curricular Emergency Contacts" form, and complete the "MSHSAA concussion" form, to participate in extra-curricular activities at the Montrose R-XIV School District - 16.
 Students are responsible for getting their own transportation to practice.
 Transportation will be provided by the host school to games/meets.
-Students may be transported by bus drivers to the host school for game/meet days to pick up the coach/sponsor and other teammates.
+Students may be transported by bus drivers to the host school for game/meet days to pick up the coach/sponsor and other teammates. - 17.
+Students suspended from school (ISS or OSS) by the administration will not be allowed to participate in any activities or athletics (to include practices) on the day/days of their suspension.
+Students will become eligible to participate in all activities and athletics the day after they complete their suspension.

-Student Signature Date

-Parent/Legal Guardian Signature Date
+Student Signature Date Parent/Legal Guardian Signature Date